 3. Use Tools to Reduce Wait Times

 The worst part of any roller coaster is the fear building up in your stomach prior to boarding.
-Do your best to eliminate the amount of time those butterflies have to form by cutting down your wait time — whether that's using Genie+ and individual Lightning Lane selections, Universal Express, Quick Queue, Fast Lane or just hopping in the single rider line if there is one!
+Do your best to eliminate the amount of time those butterflies have to form by cutting down your wait time — whether that's using Disney Lightning Lane Passes, Universal Express, Quick Queue, Fast Lane or just hopping in the single rider line if there is one!
 The quicker you get through the queue, the less time you have to worry about how scary a coaster might be.
 (And take it from me — it's never as bad as it looks from the outside!)

 4. Embrace Inversions